hadley/adv-r/Closures.md

     counter_one() # -> [1] 2
     counter_two() # -> [1] 1

 A more technical description is available in [Frames, Environments, and Scope in R and S-PLUS](http://cran.r-project.org/doc/contrib/Fox-Companion/appendix-scope.pdf).
-Read Section 2, which introduces you to the formal vocabulary used in much of the R documentation, and skim the rest of the document.
+Section 2 is recommended as a good introduction to the formal vocabulary used in much of the R documentation.
+[Lexical scope and statistical computing](http://www.stat.auckland.ac.nz/~ihaka/downloads/lexical.pdf) gives more examples of the power and utility of closures.

-Read about other ways to use closures and lexical scope in Sections 3 and 4 of [Lexical scope and statistical computing](http://www.stat.auckland.ac.nz/~ihaka/downloads/lexical.pdf).
-The rest of the paper is also recommended.